lily514/book-app-428/README.md

 The application (unfinished) is meant to help users find out what books their friends are reading.

-There is an Android/Java front end and a Python backed using AWS services.
+There is an Android/Java front end and a Python back end using AWS services.

 See wiki for more information and video of final project.